 Note that Disability in KidLit is critical of Rules specifically:

-While Jason becomes more independent throughout the book, the description and treatment of David remains largely negative.
+While Jason becomes more independent throughout the book, the description and treatment of David remain largely negative.
 David’s parents don’t respond to him when he uses echolalia, and reprimand Catherine for doing so.
 Instead of recognizing David’s communicating as valid, his family chooses to tell David that communication is only valid if done in a specific, non-autistic way.
 This sends both autistic and non-autistic readers the message that it is okay to ignore autistics communicating in the ways that work best for us.
-It reinforces the idea that there is one true way to communicate, when really there are a multitude and they are all valid.
+It reinforces the idea that there is one true way to communicate when really there is a multitude and they are all valid.
 This attitude encourages the idea that autistic people need to be taught to be non-autistic, and is continued throughout the book with the list of rules Catherine keeps to teach David to “act proper.”
 She goes so far as to hand David a list of rules to follow when they go out to Jason’s house together.
 This treatment of David is unfortunately common, and it is not okay.
-As an autistic individual I cannot recommend a book to other autistic individuals looking for representation where the autistic character experiences so many of the awful experiences that many autistic people have to go through, often from his own family.
+As an autistic individual, I cannot recommend a book to other autistic individuals looking for representation where the autistic character experiences so many of the awful experiences that many autistic people have to go through, often from his own family.